 My sister serves her red snapper with an orzo, spinach, and pine nut mixture.
-I served mine with two different sides.
-One with seasoned wild rice and the other with cauliflower rice.
-One of us in the house is watching their carb intake 🙂 So, you’ll see pictures of the cooked snapper on a plate with either side.
+I served mine with several different sides depending on the occasion.
+Sometimes with seasoned wild rice and other times with cauliflower rice.
+I also like to serve this fish with a cauliflower, broccoli, and carrot mixture.
+One of us in the house is watching their carb intake 🙂

 For a lighter side dish choice, I love Southern Plate’s Greek Salad!
 It’s a great simple, healthy side dish for any meal, especially during the summer.
 You can find her recipe here My Favorite Greek Salad.